ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ```

 4. The first step is to setup a connection with the data source, which is dashDB in our case.
-   It can be done in two ways either with jdbc (For Linux and MAc users) or with odbc (For Windows users)
+   It can be done in two ways either with jdbc (For Linux and MAC users) or with odbc (For Windows users)

    In order to setup a JDBC connection , the connection parameters from dashDB can be used along
    with the login credentials.
 For a dashDB instance on Bluemix, the JDBC URL string can be found